Film Spoilers and

 Nash's Friends (Parcher, Charles, and Marcee) Were All Delusionary Parts of His Mind

-Director Ron Howard's Best Picture-winning biopic about Nobel Prize-winning mathematician John Forbes Nash, Jr. (Russell Crowe) began with the early years of the academic's life, as he began to exhibit signs of suffering from the mental disorder of paranoid schizophrenia, causing significant delusions.
+The film began with the early years of the academic's life, and included his falling in love with one of his students, Alicia Larde (Jennifer Connelly).
+He began to exhibit signs of suffering from the mental disorder of paranoid schizophrenia, causing significant delusions.
 Although Nash in real-life had only auditory hallucinations, the film portrayed them as both auditory and visual.

-The surprising twist in the film was that three pivotal characters were only Nash's hallucinations:
+The surprising twist in the film was that three pivotal characters in his life were only Nash's hallucinations:

 Greatest Movie Plot Twists, Spoilers and Surprise Endings